|Trail Features:||Wildflowers, Quiet Forest Hike|

-To continue on towards Schoolhouse Gap, continue going straight here.
+To continue on towards Schoolhouse Gap, hikers should proceed straight ahead here.

 Just past this junction we saw a large owl.
 It appeared to stand about a foot in height, and had at least a three-foot wing span.
 I've only seen 2 or 3 owls in the wild, so this was quite a treat.

 This hike ends at the Chestnut Top Trail junction, just over 1.9 miles from the trailhead.
-You can continue on for another two-tenths of a mile to Schoolhouse Gap, which takes you to a private residence just outside of the park boundaries.
+You can continue on for another two-tenths of a mile to Schoolhouse Gap, which will take you to a private residence just outside of the park boundary.